yil479/NYCrimeCoronaAnalysis/README.md

 - There were higher demands for necessity goods, with stores having sold out items, which may also increase the number of cases for burglary and robbery for necessity goods
 - Robbery may occur in parallel with coronavirus scams (according to the news)
 - Availability of data
-->Able to collect all of the burglary and robbery cases during March 1st to 22nd for the years 2018~2020 in NYC from SpotCrime (https://spotcrime.com/ny/new+york)
+->Able to collect all of the burglary and robbery cases during March 2nd to April 12th for the years 2018~2020 in NYC from SpotCrime (https://spotcrime.com/ny/new+york)

 The analysis we conduct are the following:

-- Difference in the total number of burglary and robbery cases during March 1st to 22nd, of the years 2018~2020
+- Difference in the total number of burglary and robbery cases during March 2nd to April 12th, of the years 2018~2020
-- Difference in the daily number of burglary and robbery cases during March 1st to 22nd, in 2020
+- Difference in the daily number of burglary and robbery cases during March 2nd to April 12th, in 2020
-- Concentration of the location of burglary and robbery cases during March 1st to 22nd, of the years 2018~2020
+- Concentration of the location of burglary and robbery cases during March 2nd to April 12th, of the years 2018~2020

 We greatly hope this analysis will help people in any way.

 By Luis Lu and Yuki Nishimura
-3/27/2020
+4/19/2020